 Your body’s first line of defense against external pathogens are the sinuses.
 You can think of the sinuses as the gatekeeper to the Lungs.
 Saline nasal rinses with warm water may help clear the sinuses of intruders that have penetrated the Defensive Qi.
 Your body’s Wei Qi starts with the skin.
 But when it comes to the sinuses, the openings of the nostrils don’t have much skin to prevent pathogens from entering the respiratory system.
-You may also support your sinuses with our formula NasoPass, which expels toxins and disperses Wind, which is a pathogenic evil.
+You may also support your sinuses with our formula NasoPass, which expels toxins and disperses Wind, which is one of the “evils” of TCM theory.

 No More Summer Salads